Our research process

 1. Creating the test material

 We start by collaborating with globally renowned publishers and psychometrics experts to develop our test content.
 This stage aims to replicate as much of the depth of a full diagnostic assessment as possible in a more concise format.
-Through this collaborative process, we crafted a diverse test battery that accurately measures areas such as verbal, visual, and non-verbal reasoning, phonological processing, working memory, processing speed, reading, and spelling.
-We purposely created more content than we’d need to choose the most effective content for each area.
+Through this collaborative process, we developed a comprehensive test battery that accurately measures various cognitive domains, including verbal, visual, and non-verbal reasoning, phonological processing, working memory, processing speed, reading, and spelling.
+We purposely created more content than we needed to select the most effective content for each area.

 1. User testing the material

-This phase involves thorough user experience tests to assess each test's clarity, appropriateness, and difficulty.
+This phase involves conducting thorough user experience tests to assess the clarity, appropriateness, and difficulty of each test.
 We split our user testing into stages to make improvements between each session.
 Feedback gathered during this phase informs the refinement or removal of test content ahead of more extensive data collection, ensuring that the foundation for our assessments is solid and user-friendly.

 1. Evaluating each tests sensitivity to dyslexia